Tools4everBV/HelloID-Conn-Prov-Source-HR-Generator/README.md

 ## Getting Started

 HR generator source systems are configured similarly to standard Source systems, but in place of a Persons import script and Departments import script, they have the following settings, located on the Configuration tab.
-The settings have to be saved by clicking the apply button, even if the defaults are used.

 | Setting | Description | Mandatory |
 | ------- | ----------- | --------- |